T1erno/bin2shellcode/tests/README.md

 This directory contains the files used to test the library and the `bin2shellcode` executable.

-- `MessageBox.bin` is the shellcode in binary format that is used as the input for the tests.
-This binary shows a message box and was generated with the following command:
+- `MessageBox.bin` is the shellcode in .bin format that is used as the input for the tests.
+This .bin shows a message box and was generated with the following command:

 ```bash
 msfvenom -p windows/x64/messagebox TEXT="Test" TITLE="LoaderOK" -f raw -o MessageBox.bin